Shopping Online with Gift Cards

 If not that, it has happened that someone starts an email virus warning everyone not to use the gift cards of certain stores, saying they are about to go under.
 Not only does that distress those who have just bought one, but it upsets the stores - particularly when it is not true!

 Four Canadian provinces, Alberta, Saskatchewan, Manitoba, and Ontario, have banned expiry dates, fees for using, and maintenance fees on gift cards, but this does not guarantee that other gift cards will comply with those laws.
 By now most Canadian retailers have dropped all such fees.
 Many American States are working on similar legislation regarding gift cards.
 Hopefully, it will spread until this becomes an industry standard.
-In the meantime, keep alert.
+In the meantime, keep alert when shopping online with gift cards.

 It's important to know the remaining balance on your gift card before making a purchase.
 The sales assistant is often not able to look it up beforehand for you.
 This can create embarrassing situations.